This post may contain affiliate links. See our disclosure policy.

 - Lemon Zest & Lemon Juice – Lemon zest is full of tangy, delicious lemon oil and adds so much flavor to the sauce.

-- Ricotta Cheese – The star player of this sauce, ricotta is a protein-rich, creamy cheese.
+- Ricotta Cheese – The star player of this sauce, ricotta is a protein-rich, creamy ricotta mixture.
 Use whole-milk ricotta for best results.
+You can find it in the dairy section of your grocery store near the cottage cheese and sour cream.

 - Parmesan Cheese – The best parmesan cheese is fresh grated.
-The pre-grated stuff has a coating on it that will clump up your sauce.
+The pre-grated stuff has a coating on it that will clump up your sauce and won’t give it the best creamy texture.

 Don’t skip the pasta water!
-It makes the lemon ricotta sauce so creamy and helps it cling to the pasta.
-Pasta water is a great addition to almost any pasta sauce.
+A cup of starchy pasta water makes the lemon ricotta sauce so creamy and helps it cling to the pasta.
+Reserved pasta water is a great addition to almost any pasta sauce.

 Store leftovers in an airtight container in the fridge.
 They should last a week.
 To reheat, you may need to add a splash of milk and then cover and microwave until heated through.